 Get Informed Consent From Monitored Employees

-When implementing an employee monitoring solution, get explicit and informed consent from your employees that they are going to be monitored.
+When implementing an employee monitoring solution, it is best practice to get explicit and informed consent from your employees that they are going to be monitored.

 Even if there are no laws that specifically require that you disclose to employees that they are being monitored, it is the best practice to do so anyway.